 Element Purpose and link to strategy Maximum Opportunity Operation and Performance Measurement LTIP Rewards longer term value creation linked to Urenco's strategy.
-Maximum award value for CEO/CFO (as a percentage of base salary): • 150% On-target levels (as a percentage of base salary): • 100% Award levels are determined annually by REMCO and are set within the maximum approved in the Policy.
-The selection of participants and their maximum award is recommended by the CEO and approved by the REMCO.
-Awards may vest between 0% and 100% of the initial award level depending on Urenco's performance.
-A cash payment is calculated on the basis of each participant's maximum award multiplied by the overall performance score.
-For LTIP 2020, performance is assessed over a three-year period and is based on value creation (80%), diversity & inclusion measures (10%) and cultural targets (10%).
-Each measure can vest independently and the LTIP award is subject to clawback and malus provisions.
-The REMCO may vary the conditions, suspend or terminate the LTIP at any time at its discretion.
+Maximum award value for CEO/CFO (as a percentage of base salary): • 150% On target levels (as a percentage of base salary): • 100% Award levels are determined annually by the REMCO and are set within the maximum approved in the Policy; The selection of participants and their maximum award is recommended by the CEO and approved by the REMCO; Awards may vest between 0% and 100% of the initial award level, depending on Urenco's performance.
+A cash payment is calculated on the basis of each participant's maximum award multiplied by the overall performance score; For LTIP 2021, performance is assessed over a three year period and is based on value creation (90%) and diversity & inclusion measures (10%).
+Each measure can vest independently and the LTIP award is subject to clawback and malus provisions; The REMCO may vary the conditions of, and suspend or terminate, the LTIP at any time at its discretion.
 Pension To provide market competitive benefits.
 Maximum Company contribution is 16.0% of salary for all employees in the defined contribution pension scheme.
 Executive Directors' retirement benefits are maintained in line with those of the wider workforce.
 Only base salary is pensionable.
-The rules of the relevant plans detail the pension benefits which members can receive on retirement (including on ill-health), death or leaving service.
-The following provides a summary of the e key elements of the remuneration package for Non-Executive Directors: Fees To compensate Non-Executive Reviewed annually.
-This is determined for each Non-Executive Director taking into account the responsibilities of the individual and information from independent sources on the
+The rules of the relevant plans detail the pension benefits which members can receive on retirement (including due to ill health), death or leaving service.

+The following provides a summary of the key elements of the remuneration package for Non-Executive Directors: